 October is the perfect month to visit the Austrian Alps, as temperatures are pleasant yet it’s quite uncrowded.
 Kitzbuhel and Innsbruck are both charming towns with colorful medieval buildings and are great for skiing.
 If you’re craving tropical temperatures then Portland in Jamaica is a good choice, with its laid-back vibe and stunning scenery.

 Zurich has a charming medieval town with some great places to eat, but there also many modern facets to this city.
 Zurich West in particular is a hive of trendy bars and quirky shops such as Freitag, in a tower of old shipping containers.
 These umbrellas suspended in front of the Gerold Cuchi restaurant are a must-see.

-If you’re a fan of iconic French brand LALIQUE and their crystal homeware, jewellery and perfumes, then you’ll be pleased to know that they also have two stunning hotels.
+If you’re a fan of iconic French brand LALIQUE and their crystal homeware, jewellery and perfumes, then you’ll be pleased to know that they also have two stunning hotels in Alsace.
 Chateau Hochberg is located opposite the beautiful Musée Lalique, a fantastic museum dedicated to the brand.
 Villa René Lalique has six exclusive suites and a 2 Michelin starred restaurant, presided by chef Jean-Georges Klein.